lofi-enjoyer/Storey/README.md

-# Storey
+# 📦 Storey
-Local file manager using Java and Spring 5
+Local files manager I made as a little project to share files within my house's network.

 ## Technologies used
 - Java